 3. Flexibility and Control:

 – Extract Brewing: While extract brewing offers simplicity, it can be seen as a more limited approach.
 Brewers have less control over the types and proportions of grains used, as the extract is already prepared.
-However, this format still allows for creativity and experimentation through the addition of specialty grains, , and choices.
+However, this format still allows for creativity and experimentation through the addition of specialty grains, hops, and yeast choices.

 – All-Grain Brewing: All-grain brewing provides a wider range of possibilities.
 Brewers have full control over the grain bill, allowing them to fine-tune the flavors, colors, and mouthfeel of the final beer.
 This method offers the freedom to create various beer styles by adjusting the malt profile and using different mashing techniques.
 It also allows for better replication of commercial beers by closely mimicking their recipes.